MRDANX/developer_community/README.md

 # graduation-project

-#This is my graduation project -- Personal Blog System
+#This is my graduation project -- Developer community